Usama1002/EBE-Exploration/rotart_inverted_pendulum/README.md

 This is the code for our experiments on Qube Servo 2 platform in our paper Entropy-Based Exploration for Reinforcement Learning.
-Basic skeletion of code is taken from [here] (https://github.com/g6ling/Reinforcement-Learning-Pytorch-Cartpole/tree/master/rainbow).
+Basic skeletion of code is taken from [here](https://github.com/g6ling/Reinforcement-Learning-Pytorch-Cartpole/tree/master/rainbow).

 # Prerequisites
 	- python3.6
 	- Pytorch 1.4.0
-	- OpenAI Gym wrapper for the Quanser Qube Servo 2 by [Blue River Tech] (https://github.com/BlueRiverTech/quanser-openai-driver).
-Please follow [these instructions] (https://github.com/BlueRiverTech/quanser-openai-driver) to install the required drivers and simulator.
+	- OpenAI Gym wrapper for the Quanser Qube Servo 2 by [Blue River Tech](https://github.com/BlueRiverTech/quanser-openai-driver).
+Please follow [these instructions](https://github.com/BlueRiverTech/quanser-openai-driver) to install the required drivers and simulator.

 # How to Run